MultiSafepay/docs/content/api/payment_methods/post-order-edenred.md

 ---
 weight: 312
-meta_title: "API Reference - Create an Edenred order - MultiSafepay Docs"
+meta_title: "API reference - Create an Edenred order - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 ---
 {{< code-block >}}
 > POST - / order